 Porting HTCondor from Unix to Windows is a formidable task, because many components of HTCondor must interact closely with the underlying operating system.

 This section contains additional information specific to running HTCondor on Windows.
 In order to effectively use HTCondor, first read the Overview chapter and the Users’ Manual.
 If administrating or customizing the policy and set up of HTCondor, also read the Administrators’ Manual chapter.
 After reading these chapters, review the information in this chapter for important information and differences when using and administrating HTCondor on Windows.
-For information on installing HTCondor for Windows, see Installation on Windows.
+For information on installing HTCondor for Windows, see Windows (as Administrator).

 Limitations under Windows¶

 In general, this release for Windows works the same as the release of HTCondor for Unix.
 However, the following items are not supported in this version:

 The standard job universe is not present.
 This means transparent process checkpoint/migration and remote system calls are not supported.

 grid universe jobs may not be submitted from a Windows platform, unless the grid type is condor.

 Accessing files via a network share that requires a Kerberos ticket (such as AFS) is not yet supported.

 Supported Features under Windows¶

 Except for those items listed above, most everything works the same way in HTCondor as it does in the Unix release.
 This release is based on the HTCondor Version 9.0.0 source tree, and thus the feature set is the same as HTCondor Version 9.0.0 for Unix.
 For instance, all of the following work in HTCondor: